griffin-dox/FinVault/backend/README.md

 # FinVault Backend

-FastAPI backend for FinVault with passwordless auth, risk scoring, RBAC, and hardened security middleware.
+FastAPI backend for FinVault with passwordless auth, risk scoring, RBAC, and advanced analytics.
+Features comprehensive admin dashboard with interactive heatmaps for fraud detection and real-time system monitoring.

 ## Features